What is a Carbon Footprint Anyway?

 Calculating a carbon footprint

-Now that we know that a single item or activity can cause multiple different greenhouse gases to be emitted, a carbon footprint becomes a bit complicated to calculate.
+Now that we know that All Natural Ingredients can cause multiple different greenhouse gases to be emitted, a carbon footprint becomes a bit complicated to calculate.
 Instead, the convention is to express a carbon footprint in terms of carbon dioxide equivalent.
 In other words, we take all of the climate change impact and greenhouse gases caused by an action and we group them into one and express that in terms of the amount of carbon dioxide that would have the same impact.

 Let’s take, for example, a drive to the grocery store to get some ingredients for a recipe.
 How would we calculate the carbon footprint behind that action?
 Well, driving there burns a certain amount of fuel (carbon dioxide), and the grocery store is powered by electricity (which burns more fuel), its employees probably drove to work, the products in the store were probably all shipped there, so that definitely must be factored in.
 Even beyond that, the fruits, vegetables, meats, and other produce were all grown or raised on farms, which have their OWN carbon footprints.
 Phew, that’s a lot!
 Well, all of these elements must be combined to understand the full carbon footprint of a given activity or product.
 It may seem like a lot (and it is!), so that’s why emissions are classified by direct and indirect emissions.